lubuntu-team/manual/source/3/3.2/3.2.15/users_and_groups.rst

 -------
 Lubuntu ships with version 0.14.1 of Users and Groups.

-How to launch
+How to Launch
 -------------
-To launch Users and groups from the menu :menuselection:`Preferences --> LXQt settings --> Users and Groups`.
+To launch Users and Groups from the menu :menuselection:`Preferences --> LXQt settings --> Users and Groups`.
 From LXQt configuration center under system settings press the button that looks like two people.
 Or you can run

 .. code::